Busy drivers cause 3 traffic accidents in Abu Dhabi

-Abu Dhabi Police, in cooperation with the Control and Follow-up Center and within the “You Comment” initiative, monitored three traffic accidents that occurred at the same time due to preoccupation with other than the road during the stoppage of traffic on the road.
+Abu Dhabi Police, in cooperation with the Control and Follow-up Center and within the “You Comment” initiative, monitored three traffic accidents that occurred at the same time due to preoccupation with other than the road during a traffic stop.

-The Traffic and Patrols Directorate called on drivers to “commit to traffic safety rules” by not being distracted while driving to avoid sudden stops of vehicles without warning on the roads and during the flow of traffic on the internal and external roads, and always be aware of road surprises.
+The Traffic and Patrols Directorate called on drivers to “commit to traffic safety rules” and not to get distracted while driving to avoid sudden stops of vehicles without warning on the roads, and during the flow of traffic on internal and external roads, and always be aware of road surprises.

-It warned drivers of the dangers of being busy due to using the phone to surf the Internet and social networking sites, make a call, or take pictures, and other behaviors that may lead to serious traffic accidents.
+It warned drivers of the dangers of being distracted by using the phone to surf the Internet and social networking sites, make a call, take pictures, and other behaviors that may lead to serious traffic accidents.

-She stated that the fine for distraction from the road while driving the vehicle in any way was 800 dirhams and 4 traffic points.
+It stated that the value of the fine for distraction from the road while driving the vehicle in any way is 800 dirhams and four black traffic points.

 Abu Dhabi Police affirmed its interest in promoting traffic culture and disseminating it among members of society in several languages, and enhancing responsibility for compliance with traffic laws and regulations to reduce wrong behavior and ensure the safety of community members.